-The phenotype in biology is defined as the observable traits or characteristics of an organism which is the result of interaction of genes and environmental factors.
-These traits include appearance, behaviour, metabolism and any other trait we can observe.
+In biology, a phenotype is defined as the observable traits or characteristics of an organism which is the result of the interaction of genes and environmental factors.
+These traits include physical appearances and any other traits that we can observe.

-The phenotype of an organism includes its physiological, biochemical, and behavioral properties.
-Unlike genotype which is inherited from the parents, the phenotype is affected by lifestyle and environmental factors.
+The phenotype of an organism includes its physiological, biochemical, and behavioural properties.
+Unlike genotype, which is inherited from the parents, the phenotype is affected by lifestyle and environmental factors.
 Environmental factors include temperature, nutrition, humidity and mental health of the organism.

-For example, flamingoes are originally white in colour, but turn pink due to pigments they acquire from their diet.
+For example, flamingoes are originally white in colour but turn pink due to pigments they acquire from their diet.
 Thus, flamingoes portray how they are influenced by environmental factors.
-It also suggests that the phenotype of an organism constantly changes, depending on the environment factors.
+It also suggests that the phenotype of an organism constantly changes, depending on the environmental factors.